 The world of sales has changed.
-Buyers have become more picky, and comparative product and services information are readily available on their devices.
+Buyers have become pickier, and comparative product and service information is readily available on their devices.

 It has become much harder to succeed as a salesperson because the competition has become so fierce.
 The key is no longer to simply sell features and benefits before the competition.